 This was certainly the case with PartyLite, a global eCommerce platform with a 30 day deadline to get out of their colocated VMware environment and onto Amazon Web Services.
 They also needed to meet PCI compliance standards on AWS — a new challenge for their IT team.

 A few weeks ago, Logicworks did a joint webinar with Amazon Web Services on PartyLite’s story.
-You can watch the webinar here:
+You can watch the webinar below or download a PDF of the case study here.

 Some highlights from the webinar: